Torngt/CNasssignment/projects/report/qna.md

 Each hop involves reading the packet's information and preparing it for the next segment of its journey, ensuring that the data is correctly formatted and transmitted across various network segments and devices until it reaches the intended recipient.

 ## Server-Side Processes
 - **Destination Router**: The last router in the chain (close to the Facebook data center) forwards the packet to Facebook's server.
   - **Server Reception**: The server receives the frame, decapsulates it to retrieve the IP packet and then the TCP segment, and finally processes the HTTP request.

 ###  Application Layer(server side)
-- When the server receives an HTTP request for the Facebook homepage, it first uses load balancing to direct the request to one of its servers.
+- When the server receives an HTTP GET request for the Facebook homepage, it first uses load balancing to direct the request to one of its servers.
 The server then manages user sessions to ensure the request is associated with the correct user profile.
 It queries databases to retrieve user-specific content, processes this data, and generates the necessary HTML, CSS, JavaScript, and other resources.
 Finally, it assembles and sends the complete web page back to the client for rendering in the browser.

 ###  Response Transmission
 - **HTTP Response**: The server sends an HTTP response containing the requested resources (HTML, CSS, JavaScript, images) back to the client.